eximiait/charts/openshift-secured-pgadm/README.md

 ## Security

-We use OAuth-proxy as a mechanism for securing access to RedisInsight.
+We use OAuth-proxy as a mechanism for securing access to PgAdmin.
 OAuth-proxy provides a layer of security that handles authentication and authorization, ensuring only authenticated and authorized users can access the application.

 ## Contribution